 Please note that the deadline for submitting a panel proposal has now passed.
 It is still possible to make a late submission via the form below, but there is no guarantee that the form will be considered.

 CPDP is closely monitoring the COVID-19 situation and we will follow recommendations concerning travel and public events.
-At this time, we are continuing preparations for CPDP2021 to take place in Brussels on January 27-29.
+At this time, we are continuing preparations for CPDP2022 to take place in Brussels on January 26-28 2022.
 However, we will review this on an ongoing basis as well as engaging in contingency planning.
 We are also working on alternatives to the physical conference.
 We will update you on any decisions promptly.

-This call for panels is aimed at academic consortia, research projects, think tanks and other research organisations.
-(Another call, to individuals for academic research papers, will go out in June 2020)
+This call for panels is aimed at academic consortia, research projects, think tanks and other research organisations and welcomes proposals that address issues of data protection and privacy in transitional times.
+(Another call, to individuals for academic research papers, will go out in June 2021).

-The theme of CPDP2021 is ‘Enforcing Rights in a Changing World’.
-We welcome cutting edge panels in all areas related to technology, privacy and data protection, but particularly invite proposals that fit the general conference theme.
+The theme of CPDP2022 is ‘Data Protection & Privacy in Transitional Times' We welcome cutting edge panels in all areas related to technology, privacy and data protection, but particularly invite proposals that fit the general conference theme.

 We particularly seek panel proposals addressing the following topics:

 We encourage panels that are well-balanced, multidisciplinary, geographically and gender diverse.
 We also welcome different types of sessions such as debates, roundtables, workshops and other non-conventional formats.
 More information about rules for panel composition and submission can be found here.